Become an IKO Instructor

 The international kitesurf instructor qualification

 You are aiming to become a Level 1 IKO instructor by the end of your ITC.
 This qualification enables you to teach straightaway around the globe.
 So you can apply for jobs at kiteboarding schools worldwide, or start teaching by yourself.
 As a Level 1 kitesurf instructor you can teach two students with one kite.

 The next milestone is to progress to a Level 2 instructor.
 You can achieve this by teaching a certain number of hours as a Level 1 instructor, and passing an online exam.
 As a Level 2 instructor you can to set up an IKO kiteboarding school or become a head instructor within an existing school.
 You will also be more attractive to employers at kitesurf schools who often want Level 2 instructors to guarantee a level of experience.

 You need to have certain levels of experience and some other qualifications before you can come on an (IKO) Kitesurf Instructor Training Course (ITC).
 The IKO currently requires that you must:

 - Be at least 18 years old.

-- Be a certified IKO kiteboarder Level 4 with the ability of jumping and grab, toe side riding upwind, board recovery in deep water, rider recovery body dragging, able to make a self-rescue in deep water, self-launching and self-landing (evaluated during ITC).
+- Be a certified IKO kiteboarder Level 4 with the ability of jumping with grab, jump transition, toe side riding upwind, board recovery in deep water, rider recovery body dragging, able to make a self-rescue in deep water, self-launching and self-landing (evaluated during ITC).

 - Have a valid first aid and CPR certificate or complete it before the ITC.